jLantxa/mapache/README.md

   <PATHS>...
 List of paths to backup

 Options:
+      --exclude <EXCLUDE>
+          List of paths to exclude from the backup --description <DESCRIPTION>
-      --description <DESCRIPTION>  Snapshot description
+          Snapshot description
+      --full-scan
-      --full-scan                  Force a complete analysis of all files and directories --parent <PARENT>            Use a snapshot as parent.
-This snapshot will be the base when analyzing differences [default: latest]
+          Force a complete analysis of all files and directories --parent <PARENT>
+          Use a snapshot as parent.
+This snapshot will be the base when analyzing differences [default: latest] --read-concurrency <READ_CONCURRENCY>
+          Number of files to process in parallel [default: 2] --write-concurrency <WRITE_CONCURRENCY>
+          Number of writer threads [default: 5]
+      --dry-run
-      --dry-run                    Dry run
+          Dry run
+  -h, --help
-  -h, --help                       Print help
+          Print help
 ```

 ### Specifying a repo path and initializing a `repository`